 Introduction

-Beets (Beta vulgaris var. crassa) and Swiss chard (Beta vulgaris var. cicla) are members of the Chenopodiaceae family, along with lambquarters.
-Both of these are cool season crops that can tolerate frosts and light freezes.
+Beets (Beta vulgaris var. crassa) and Swiss chard (Beta vulgaris var. cicla) are members of the Chenopodiaceae family, along with spinach and lambquarters.
+Both are cool-season crops that can tolerate frosts and light freezes.
 Chard is raised for its large leaves and stems, and beets are raised both for greens and roots.
-The best quality is obtained when beets are grown under conditions of good sunlight and cool temperatures (50°F to 65°F).
-The higher temperatures of summer result in zoning with alternating light and dark rings and lower sugar content.
-They grow best in deep, friable, well-drained, sandy loams to silt loams.
+The best quality is obtained when beets are grown under conditions of good sunlight and cool temperatures (50-65°F).
+The higher temperatures of summer can cause "zoning" in beets, e.g. alternating light and dark rings and lower sugar content.
+Beets grow best in deep, friable, well-drained, sandy loams to silt loams.
 High organic content in the soil is desirable and will help maintain an adequate moisture supply.
 Organic matter should be well decomposed to avoid scab problems with beets.

 Types and Varieties